 If there’s one thing an airport can’t survive without, it’s passengers.
-So when the COVID-19 pandemic struck and passengers were confined to their homes, it’s no surprise that airports’ revenues plummeted.
-As we move into the recovery period, airports are under increased pressure to cut costs and claw back revenue.
-Still, they also have the challenging task of restoring passengers’ confidence in air travel, getting them back to the airport and encouraging them to spend.
+So when the pandemic struck and passengers were confined to their homes, it’s no surprise that airports’ revenues plummeted during this time.

 Here we will look at how some airports around the world are leading the way with a positive passenger experience.

-The COVID-19 pandemic has undoubtedly prompted a faster uptake of technologies such as biometrics and queueless journeys.
-Essentially, it has forced airports to rapidly adopt better design and technology features that may have taken years to implement.
+COVID-19 did undoubtedly prompt a faster uptake of technologies such as biometrics and virtual queuing.
+It forced airports to rapidly adopt better design and technology features that may have otherwise taken years to implement.

 Examples of some of the key technologies disrupting the airport industry include: